Ranch Property for Sale in Hasley Canyon of Castaic, CA

 On the other side of the coin, you’ll find plenty of peace and quiet.
 However, for those not use to the quiet, it might take some time to get comfortable.

-Once upon a time we moved from a home near a freeway to a home no where near a freeway.
+Once upon a time we moved from a home near a freeway to a home slightly more secluded.
 Yes, it took a good while to get use to the more quiet environment.

 Why Properties Take Longer to Sell?